1 of 20

 A successful message appears informing that the edge application has been updated.

-To configure the JSON file, you’ll have to register the origins (the websites) you want to redirect your solution.
-This origins will receive a unique ID called Origin Key.
+To configure the JSON file, you’ll have to register the origins (websites) you want to redirect your integration.
+These origins will receive a unique ID called Origin Key.

-On the homepage of the application, follow these steps:
+Still on the page of the application, follow these steps:

 1. Go to the Origins tab.